 This post may contain affiliate links.
 That means this blog will receive a small commission if you click on the link and purchase something.
 However, this will not result in any extra costs to you.

 If you're looking for an app to get started, the Duolingo app is helpful in introducing basic Spanish phrases for travel.
-Other apps such Busuu and Lyrics Training are also helpful for training your ear to hear Spanish words.
+Other apps you can download, such as Busuu and Lyrics Training, are also helpful for training your ear to hear Spanish words.